strongdm/accessbot/docs/CONFIGURE_ACCESSBOT.md

 * Use `plugin info AccessBot` for showing all configurations

 ### Known issues
-* When using `plugin config` from a Mac, you would need to disable:
+* When using `plugin config` from a Mac, you will need to disable:
 `System Preferences > Keyboard > Text > Uncheck "Use smart quotes and dashes`.
 The `config` command fails to understand quotes as unicode characters.